Marc Rémillard: Remixes by Marc Remillard

-Storm Chasing
+Storm chasing

-Since 2007, Marc Rémillard has been storm chasing in Canada and in the United States of America.
+Since 2007, Rémillard has been storm chasing in Canada and in the United States.
 He joined Québec Vortex in 2008 and is now a shareholder in the company that now works with Hydro Météo for severe weather forecasting and monitoring in the Province of Quebec.
-Marc appears on TV, Radio, and other medias regularly for interviews about storm chasing and severe weather events.
+Rémillard appears on TV, radio, and other medias regularly for interviews about storm chasing and severe weather events.